 - Go to the search option through the ‘Start’ menu.

-- Click on ‘Run’.
+- Type run and click on the ‘Run’ app to open it.
 Type ‘cmd’ and press ‘Enter’.
 This will open the command prompt.

-- In the command prompt, type in ‘sfc /scannow’.
+- In the command prompt, type ‘sfc /scannow’.
 Press ‘Enter’.

 - Wait for the scan to complete.